JustinPPelletier/portfolio/web/README.md

 ---

 ### **Project 3 – (Guide TV)**
-- Description: Small interactive page built to experiment with animations and scripting.
+- Description: An interactive platform displaying movies and series by category, offering a simple and intuitive browsing experience.

 **Screenshot:**
 ![Screenshot](project-3/screenshot3.png)